Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 This reset eliminates drift.
 Teams know exactly what success looks like and how it will be measured.

-For CEOs, clarity is the first lever when considering how to fix team performance.
+Clarity is the first lever when considering how to fix team performance.

 It transforms confusion into alignment, replacing wasted activity with directed progress.